 Public library summer meal programs provide children and teens in low-income communities with free and healthy summer lunches, and summer reading and enrichment programs, to help combat hunger and obesity and prevent summer learning loss.

 Lunch at the Library provides library staff with the tools and support they need to develop successful public library summer meal programs.
-Program staff at the California Library Association and California Summer Meal Coalition:
+Program staff at the California Library Association:

 - connect libraries with meal sponsors (which provide the meals that are served at program sites) and the USDA’s Summer Food Service Program (which reimburses meal sponsors for the cost of the meals that are served);